Joshua92500/mqtt-publisher-c/README.md

-# Simple MQTT GPIO Publisher in C
+# MQTT Publisher in C

 A lightweight MQTT publisher written in C that reads a GPIO line using [libgpiod](https://libgpiod.readthedocs.io/) and publishes a message to an MQTT broker using [libmosquitto](https://mosquitto.org/api/files/mosquitto-h.html).